philbertshea/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

 * 1b.
-User does not provide at least one mandatory argument required to mark a student's attendance.
+User does not provide at least one mandatory argument required to mark the students' attendance.
 For example, the week number is not provided.

     * 1b1.
 TAssist shows an error message, requesting for missing arguments.